-What is the Dumbbell Romanian Deadlift (RDL)?
+What is the Dumbbell RDL (Romanian Deadlift)?

-The movement also ends when the bar reaches the midpoint of the shins, or slightly below the knee if you’re not particularly flexible, while the regular deadlift involves bringing the barbell all the way down to the floor.
+The movement also ends when the bar reaches the midpoint of the shins, or slightly below the knee if you’re not particularly flexible, while the traditional deadlift involves bringing the barbell all the way down to the floor.

 The Romanian deadlift is typically done with a barbell, but you can also do it with dumbbells.
 The dumbbell RDL is an effective way to target the hamstrings, glutes and lower back, and is particularly useful if you don’t have access to a leg curl machine.

-- Spinal erectors (lower back)
+- Erector spinae (lower back)

 How to Do the Dumbbell RDL

 - Begin the exercise by pushing the hips back as far as possible.
+During the hip hinge movement, your knees should remain slightly bent and your spine in neutral.

 - As you lower the dumbbells, keep them close to your body.
 Don’t let them drift too far in front.